Arriva UK Trains: Arriva's operations

-Former
+Former operations

 Arriva Trains Merseyside ran urban rail services on Merseyside from February 2000 until March 2003 and Arriva Trains Northern ran local rail services in Northern England from February 2000 until December 2004.
 Both franchises were lost to Serco-Abellio.

 Arriva Trains Wales operated the majority of rail services in Wales, operating the Wales & Borders franchise from 7 December 2003 until 13 October 2018.
 This franchise was lost to KeolisAmey Wales.

 Arriva Rail North operated the Northern franchise from April 2016 to 29 February 2020.
 This franchise was terminated and handed to the government-owned Northern Trains.

-Current
+Current operations

 London Overground Rail Operations, a 50/50 joint venture with MTR Corporation operated the London Overground concession from November 2007 until November 2016.
 Arriva now operate the concession in its own right as Arriva Rail London.

 CrossCountry operates long-distance cross-country routes.
-The New Cross Country franchise runs from 11 November 2007 until October 2023.
+The New Cross Country franchise runs from 11 November 2007 until October 2027.

+Grand Central is an open-access operator operating from London King's Cross to Bradford Interchange and Sunderland.
+The operator runs from 18 December 2007 until December 2026.

+Chiltern Railways operates commuter and regional routes on the Chiltern Main Line.
+The Chiltern Railways Franchise runs from 21 July 1996 to December 2027.

-Arriva TrainCare operates train maintenance depots at Bristol, Cambridge, Crewe, Eastleigh and Newcastle.
+Arriva TrainCare operates train maintenance depots at Bristol Barton Hill TMD, Cambridge, Crewe, Eastleigh and Newcastle upon Tyne.